lsst/daf_relation/doc/lsst.daf.relation/index.rst

 The `LeafRelation` class handles relations that represent direct storage of rows (and in some cases actually do store rows themselves).
 The `Relation` interface provides factory methods for constructing and applying operations to relation that should be used instead of directly interacting with operation classes when possible.

+The fourth and final `Relation` class is `MarkerRelation`, which adds some information or context to a target relation without changing the relation's actual content.
+Unlike other relation types, `MarkerRelation` can be inherited from freely.

-The three concrete `Relation` classes are frozen dataclasses, ensuring that they are immutable (with the exception of `Relation.payload`), equality comparable, hashable, and that have a useful (but in still lossy) `repr`.
+Concrete `Relation` classes (including extensions) should be frozen dataclasses, ensuring that they are immutable (with the exception of `Relation.payload`), equality comparable, hashable, and that they have a useful (but in still lossy) `repr`.
 `Relation` classes also provide a `str` representation that is much more concise, for cases where seeing the overall tree is more important than the details of any particular relation.

 .. _lsst.daf.relation-overview-engines: